flotiq/flotiq-docs/docs/API/dynamic-content-api.md

 ## API docs

-To access your API documentation, please navigate to the `API Docs` section in the sidebar, as shown in the screenshot below.
+To access your API documentation from the editor, please navigate to the `API Docs` section in the sidebar, as shown in the screenshot below.

 ![](../panel/images/ApiDocMenu.png){: .border style="height:50em"}